yiannimercer/mathematics-for-machine-learning/Linear Algebra/Determinants and Inverses.md

 - Determinants: a scalar value calculated from the elements of a square matrix.
 It provides information about the matrix's properties, such as its invertibility and its effect on geometric transformations like scaling and orientation
 	- You can think of it as measure how much the matrix has transformed when scaling it

-# Additional Resources
-- Name the hyperlink in brackets then outside the brackets put the URL in parens

 # Notes
 ## Determinants
 ### Area = Determinants